 - Inappropriate behavior

 Long-term effects that are associated with sedatives can range anywhere from addiction to death.
 Regular users engage in daily activities that can put everyone around them in danger.
 It is not recommended to carry on normal functions such as driving when under the influence of sedatives.
+Also, the use of one class of sedatives can potentiate and raise the risk of overdose with other sedatives.

 Signs of Sedative Abuse